The Lemniscate of Bernoulli, Without Formulas: Abstract

-It follows that there exists the following very simple method to construct the normal to the lemniscate of Bernoulli.
-Indeed for any point $X$ on the lemniscate construct the lines which with the line $OX$ form the angle equal to the $2\angle XOF_1$.
+It follows that there exists the following very simple method to construct the normal to the lemniscate of Bernoulli: For any point $X$ on the lemniscate, take the line forming with the line intersecting $OX$ at $X$, with the angle of intersection equal to $2\angle XOF$.
 This line will be a normal to the lemniscate.